 The conclusion from this is NOT that electrical systems are inherently more dangerous than propane, but something a bit more subtle.
 BOTH systems can burn your boat down and kill you in the process.
 Both systems when installed and maintained properly are safe.
 We incorrectly assume that 12 or 24 volt systems are somehow “intrinsically safe.”
 Actual data on the cause of boat fires shows us this is a very bad assumption to make.

-An important point to remember: Electric cookers do not modulate their power needs, rather they are all controlled by turning themselves ON/OFF as needed.
+An important point to remember: Many electric cookers do not modulate their power needs, rather they are all controlled by turning themselves ON/OFF as needed.
 Set your 1800 Watt induction burner to 50% and it is not drawing a steady 900 Watts, but rather it is pulling 1800 Watts half the time.
 The consequences of this are very important for your electrical supply.

 If you are cooking a complex meal and using three 1800 watt burners, and the oven rated at 1200 Watts, your electrical system needs to be able to supply: (3 * 1800) + 1200 = 6600 Watts because at some point in time all four heating elements might be on and drawing their full rated power, even if each one is turned to a very low setting.
 6600 Watts is 55 Amps at 120 Volts, or 30 Amps at 220 Volts.
 This is beyond the capability of a 120V/50A shore power supply and right on the edge of a 220V/32A shore power connection, even if nothing else on the boat is running.